WJCorn/referouts/README.md

-# Referouts
+# ReferOuts

-**Referouts** is a scalable, cloud-hosted referral matching platform designed for treatment centers and healthcare call centers.
+**ReferOuts** is a scalable, cloud-hosted referral matching platform designed for treatment centers and healthcare call centers.
 It helps staff efficiently route inquiries to appropriate external providers based on location, insurance, and level of care.
 The project is optimized for B2B networking and is extensible for future social-facing applications.

 ---